 The majority shareholder, Agribel Holdings Ltd (Agribel) has long-term strategic plans for the group as the holding company and control structure of Senwes.
-Since the board is being elected from the commercial producer client base, the Agribel directors have majority representation on the Senwes board since this is a statutory arrangement in the Memorandum of Incorporation (MOI) of Agribel one individual has unfettered decision-making powers.
+Since the board is being elected from the commercial producer client base, the Agribel directors have majority representation on the Senwes board since this is a statutory arrangement in the Memorandum of Incorporation (MOI) of Agribel.